Vaultarq/vaultarq/DOCKER_DEPLOY.md

 The project uses a GitHub Actions workflow for CI/CD:

 1. **Synchronization Check**: Ensures CLI and SDKs are in sync
-2. **Docker Image Building**: Creates and publishes Docker images to Docker Hub
+2. **Docker Image Building**: Creates and publishes Docker images to both GitHub Packages and Docker Hub
 3. **Installation Script Deployment**: Updates the installation script
 4. **README Updates**: Keeps README installation instructions current